istio/istio.io/_docs/setup/kubernetes/faq.md

 ---
 title: FAQ
-overview: Frequently asked questions, current limitations and troubleshooting tips on this tipic.
+overview: Frequently asked questions, current limitations and troubleshooting tips on this topic.

 order: 100